Before Sunset: Critical reception

 In the United Kingdom, the film was ranked the 110th-greatest movie of all time by a 2008 Empire poll.
 In 2010, the critics at The Guardian placed Before Sunrise/Before Sunset at number 3 in their list of the best romantic films of all time, and called the ending of Before Sunset "one of the most tantalising and ingenious endings in all cinema."
+In June 2025, the film ranked number 49 on The New York Times' list of "The 100 Best Movies of the 21st Century" and number 31 on the "Readers' Choice" edition of the list.
+In July 2025, it ranked number 26 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."